xolox/vim-easytags/README.md

 into an infinite loop when given garbage input.
 In my case this happened by accident a few days ago :-|.
 Because my plug-in executes `ctags` in the foreground this will block Vim indefinitely!
-If this happens you might be able to kill `ctags` by pressing `Ctrl-C` but if that doesn't work you can also kill it without stopping Vim using a task manager or the `pkill` command:
+If this happens you might be able to kill `ctags` by pressing [Control-C][control_c] but if that doesn't work you can also kill it without stopping Vim using a task manager or the `pkill` command:

-    pkill -KILL ctags
+    $ pkill -KILL ctags

 If Vim seems very slow and you suspect this plug-in might be the one to blame, increase Vim's verbosity level: